 - Emergency services available 24 hours a day, seven days a week

 - A family birth center with all-private labor and delivery suites

 - Franciscan Breast Center, which offers 3D digital screening and diagnostic mammography, ultrasound, stereotactic breast biopsy, a full range of other women’s health services and education and support programs

 - Radiation Oncology, in partnership with Virginia Mason, specializes in innovative cancer treatment approaches

-St. Francis Hospital is part of CHI Franciscan, one of the largest health care systems in the Puget Sound area.
+St. Francis Hospital is part of Virginia Mason Franciscan Health, one of the largest health care systems in the Puget Sound area.
 We’re proud to have some of the finest primary and specialty providers in the region.